The Competition will be conducted in two stages, each of which has its own jury.

 Alejandro García Hermida

 Graduated with a degree in Architecture from the Universidad Politécnica de Madrid and holds a Masters in Conservation and Restoration of Architectural Heritage from the same university.
-Since 2009, he has been an Associate Professor at the Universidad Alfonso X el Sabio School of Architecture, where he teaches History of Architecture and Urbanism, History and Theory of Restoration, Building Pathology and Repairing Techniques and Architectural Composition.
+Since 2009, he is an Associate Professor at the Universidad Alfonso X el Sabio School of Architecture, where he teaches History of Architecture and Urbanism, History and Theory of Restoration, Building Pathology and Repairing Techniques and Architectural Composition.
 He has been a visiting scholar at the University of Notre Dame School of Architecture and guest lecturer at many national and international universities, workshops and conferences.
 His professional practice has focused on the restoration and study of diverse historic buildings and archaeological sites of many types and chronologies in Spain, Morocco and Peru.
-He is the Coordinator in Spain of the Richard H. Driehaus Architecture Competition, the Richard H. Driehaus Awards for Building Arts and the National Directory of Traditional Building Crafts People; Activities Coordinator of the Rafael Manzano Martos Prize; Member of the Board of Terrachidia NGO (whose work received the INTBAU Excellence Award for Community Engagement in 2015), Vice Chair of INTBAU Spain and professor at the Centro de Investigación de Arquitectura Tradicional.
+He is the Executive Director in Spain and Portugal of the initiatives organized by INTBAU thanks to the support of the Richard H. Driehaus Charitable Lead Trust, such as Richard H. Driehaus Architecture Competition, the Richard H. Driehaus Building Arts Awards, the National Directory of Traditional Building Crafts People and the Rafael Manzano Martos Prize for New Traditional Architecture.
+He is a Member of the Board of Terrachidia NGO (whose work received the INTBAU Excellence Award for Community Engagement in 2015), Vice Chair of INTBAU Spain and professor at the Centro de Investigación de Arquitectura Tradicional (CIAT).

 Leopoldo Gil Cornet